 May Day 2015 I was sitting at my desk in the Fort Greene observatory.
 I knew today was an important labor holiday, but I wish that I was working and said so yesterday to my old boss from the Diamond District.

 "I wish I could give you a job, but there's no business," apologized the 82 year-old diamond dealer and he was right.
-No one was walking into the exchange.
-Without sales there was no money for wages.
+No one had walked into the exchange.
+Without customers there are no sales and without sales there was no money for wages.

-"The rich have taken all the money and don't know how to spend it.."
-I had been a economic major in college and believe money was better spent by many than saved for a few.
+"The rich have taken all the money and don't know how to spend it."
+I had been a economic major in college and believed money was better spent by many than saved for a few.

 "I guess you have to blame it on someone."
 Manny was an old curmudgeon, but I had counted on him for a job since 1989.

 "That you worked all your life and never prepared for a moment like this."

 "Who could prepare for the the Greater Recession?"
 People my age were out of work in the millions.